Last Updated on

-Written by Majesta Zea from There And Back With Snacks
+Written by Majesta Zea

 In general, this part of the Philippines, everything is budget friendly because the prices are not inflated from tourism.
 However, a beautiful place to stay is UNESCO World Heritage Centre of Vigan.
 The buildings are very old and still have that Spanish touch.
 I’m not one to be a fan of budget hotels but the Vigan Plaza Hotel is one of the best in the area and because it’s a cheap place about $50 USD a night you can be in the heart of the town and have a complimentary breakfast!

 There is no particular location I would recommend because I prefer to eat from street vendors.
 You can purchase delicious empanadas or BBQ for as cheap as $2 an empanada and 50 cents a BBQ stick.
 They even have dessert vendors!
 I know you should stay away from chain restaurants however, if you want to try something commercialized, I suggest Jollibee.
 It’s the Philippines’s #1 fast food chain. $4 will get you a meal.

-What not to do?
+What not to do in the Ilocos Region?

 I recommend you spend your time walking.
 Also, when on the beach there will be locals approaching you to buy items from them.
 Usually hand made crafts, do not buy from them.
 If you buy from one, word will spread and you will get surrounded by many more quickly.
 Buy items from sellers who are more anchored to their location so that you can be the one to move away.

-- The language spoken mostly is Ilocano.
+1. The language spoken mostly is Ilocano.
 Many people who work at larger restaurants and hotels can speak English so it is not absolutely necessary to know Ilocano.

-- Tipping is greatly appreciated and usually expected.
+2. Tipping is greatly appreciated and usually expected.
 There are many people who will gladly help you with your luggage, directions, drive you or pick up after you if you like.
 Please tip them.
 This is how they make most of their livelihood.

 Author: My name is Majesta Zea but you can call me Zea for short!
 I’m 26 years old and have been blogging for about a year now.
 I was born in the Philippines and lived there for the first few years of my life.
 Since then, I have lived in the San Francisco Bay Area, London and currently Las Vegas.
 I have a passion for exploring the world and the food it has to offer.
-I have a never ending passion for travel and although I am based out of Las Vegas, I try to do so whenever possible!
+I have a never-ending passion for travel and although I am based out of Las Vegas, I try to do so whenever possible!